RingBFT: Resilient Consensus over Sharded Ring Topology: Evaluation

 For our next study, we allow client workloads to have $0$, $5\%$, $10\%$, $15\%$, $30\%$, $60\%$, and $100\%$ cross-shard transactions.
 We use Figures~\ref{fig:plots} (\RN{5}) and (\RN{6}) to illustrate the throughput and latency metrics.

-When the workload contains $0$ cross-shard transactions, it simply indicates a system where all the transactions access only one shard.
-In this case, all the three protocols attain same throughputs and latency as all of them employ \PBFT{} for reaching consensus on single-shard transactions.
-They achieve \textbf{1.2 Million \si{\txn\per\second}} throughput among 500 nodes in 15 globaly distributed regions.
-With a small ($5\%$) introduction of cross-shard transactions in the workload, there is significant decrease for all the protocols.
+When the workload contains no cross-shard transactions, it simply indicates a system where all the transactions access only one shard.
+In this case, all the three protocols attain the same throughput and latency as all of them employ \PBFT{} for reaching consensus on single-shard transactions.
+They achieve \textbf{1.2 Million \si{\txn\per\second}} throughput among 500 nodes in 15 globally distributed regions.
+With a small ($5\%$) introduction of cross-shard transactions in the workload, there is a significant decrease for all the protocols.
 The amount of decrease is in accordance to the reasons we discussed in previous sections.
 However, \RingBFT{} continues to outperform other protocols.
-In the exterme case of $100\%$ cross-shard workload, \RingBFT achieve $4\times$ and $18\times$ higher throughput and $3.3\times$ and $7.8\times$ lower latecny than \Sharper{} and \AHL{} respectively.
+In the extreme case of $100\%$ cross-shard workload, \RingBFT achieve $4\times$ and $18\times$ higher throughput and $3.3\times$ and $7.8\times$ lower latency than \Sharper{} and \AHL{}, respectively.

-\subsection{Varying the Batch Size}
+\subsection{Varying the Batch Size.}

-In our next set of experiments, we study the impact of batching transactions on the system performance.
+Next, we study the impact of batching transactions on system performance.
 We require the three protocols to run consensus on batches of client transactions with sizes $10$, $50$, $100$, $500$, $1$K, and $5$K. We use Figures~\ref{fig:plots} (\RN{7}) and (\RN{8}) to illustrate the throughput and latency metrics.

 As the number of transactions in a batch increases, there is a proportional decrease in the number of consensuses.
 For example, with a batch size of 10 and 100 for 5000 transactions, we need 500 and 50 instances of consensus.
 However, larger batches also cause an increase in latency due to the increased cost of communication and time for processing all the transactions in the batch.
 Hence, we observe an increase in throughput on moving from small batches of $10$ transactions to large batches of $1$K transactions.
 On further increase (after $1.5$K), the system throughput hits saturation and eventually decreases as benefits of batching are over-shadowed by increased communication costs.